RasppleII/rasppleii.github.io/a2cloud/index.md

 ## install the software

-If you used the [Raspple II][28] installation method, you’ve already installed the A2CLOUD software, and can skip the rest of this post.
+If you used the [Raspple II][] installation method, you’ve already installed the A2CLOUD software, and can skip the rest of this post.

 If you don’t have A2CLOUD installed yet — because, for example, you installed